barisahmet/spotdl-playlist/README.md

 # spotdl-playlist
 Uses [spotdl](https://github.com/spotDL/spotify-downloader) python library to download a Spotify playlist to a designated folder and automatically keeps it synchronized.
-I employ it within my Home Assistant environment to enable uninterrupted local playback on Sonos devices during internet outages (yes, internet outages is still a thing in Turkey in 2025).
+I, personally employ it within my Home Assistant environment to enable uninterrupted local playback on Sonos devices during internet outages (yes, internet outages is still a thing in Turkey in 2025).

 > [!NOTE]
 > It automatically handles spotdl library updates.
 No update necessary.